What I Study/Do:

-critical animal studies, public and applied sociology, social inequality, social movements
+human animal studies, community engaged research and teaching, public and applied sociology, social inequality, social movements

 What I teach: